Blood collected through the MVS blood bank is used only at MVS. We do not ship or sell blood or blood products.

 Yes!
 The exams and blood work provided as part of the blood donor program are not a substitute for routine visits to your primary care veterinarian.
 It is essential that your pet maintain a good relationship with a primary care veterinarian and stay current on all recommended vaccinations and disease prevention protocols.
 We will share all lab work with your primary care veterinarian.

-We are so thankful to Elanco for donating the Heartworm preventative and Ceva for providing the flea and tick preventatives.
+We are so thankful to Elanco for donating the Heartworm and flea and tick preventatives.
 We couldn’t do it without them!
 Click on their logo below to read more about them and their products.